shyamsg/wolfRefGenome/README.md

 Data and data processing
 ------------------------
 The data is stored in 3 directories directly from Sama.
-Here is the relevatnt extract from Sama's email.
+Here is the relevant extract from Sama's email.

 > \#Novembre
 > \#Dog